 I was born and raised in north-central Pennsylvania where I lived for over 40 years.
-In 2001, my wife Cindy and I moved to Jacksonville, FL, where we lived until the fall of 2010 when we moved to western Montana.
-I’m here, now Montana’s full.
+In 2001, my wife and I moved to Jacksonville, FL, where we lived until the fall of 2010 when we moved to western Montana.
+Now that I’m here, Montana’s full.
 There’s no more room.

 I dropped out of high school mid-way through 11th grade and have never looked back.
 I do not have any formal training or education beyond that, except for short, varied classes here and there.
 Virtually everything I know and have learned has been self-taught, which has been something of a struggle.
-It seems that I have had to learn by experience, the hard way, and life has dealt me some pretty severe lessons, but I am still here.
+It seems that I learn best by experience, the hard way, and life has dealt me some pretty severe lessons, but I am still here.
 And still learning.
-And finally beginning to understand the reason why I went through what I did and what I have to do with it.
+And finally beginning to understand the reason why I went through what I did and what I should be doing with it.
 Perhaps this is what wisdom means.